Tarakan07/tg-web-react/README.md

 # shop and form with react+tg bot
 tg-bot - https://t.me/Tarakan07web_bot
-To use, pull and connect your server.
+To use, pull and connect your server with token.